 Many homeschooling families like homeschooling for its flexible aspects.
 Fun and interactive homeschool activities motivate kids as well as parents.
 But one of the best aspects of homeschooling is the ability to take field trips whenever you want.
-If you have been homeschooling for a few years, you may have run out of ideas of where to go on a homeschool field trip.
+If you have been homeschooling for a few years, you may have run out of ideas about where to go on a homeschool field trip.
 With all the costs involved in homeschooling, field trips don’t have to be expensive.
 Here is a list of eight affordable homeschool field trip ideas for homeschoolers.

 Local farms are a great place to teach your family where food comes from.
 Rural life is very different than urban life, and visiting an agricultural establishment can make your kids appreciate farmers and their hard work.
 Depending on the season, you could visit different farms and see how they operate and the steps it takes to get the farm’s food to the table.
 Taking a homeschool field trip to a farm could be a free field trip.
 When you visit a farm, you can find different plants, animals, and machinery.
-Plan to go at other times of the year to see the various stages of crops and lifecycles of the animals.
+Plan to go at other times of the year to see the various stages of the animals’ crops and lifecycles.
 If you do year-round homeschool scheduling, plan these farm trips in for a different season every year,

 Capitol Buildings is one of the best field trip ideas for many reasons.
 Each state has a capitol building available for visitation for a field trip.
 First, you can talk about the history of the building itself.
-You can also talk about the history of the state, county, or city, whichever capitol building you visited.
+You can also talk about the history of the state, county, or city, whichever capital building you visited.
 Some capitol buildings offer scavenger hunts on their websites to be completed by students when visiting on field trips.
-This is a great way to keep them engaged and time to find specific details while looking around.
+This is a great way to keep them engaged and have time to find specific details while looking around.

 If you don’t have time or money to travel outside of your community, there are several places to visit to see how the local government works and local career opportunities.
 One of the places you can visit to learn about careers and the local government is the post office.
 Visiting the post office will give your students the ability to view how mail comes into and out of the office.
 They will learn about postage and the importance of addressing envelopes correctly.

 Visiting the fire station and taking a tour is one of the best trip ideas for homeschoolers because it is free and encourages kids to use proper fire safety.
-It can also influence kids to choose firefighting for a career.
+It can also influence kids to choose firefighting as a career.
 Visiting the fire station will encourage kids to help others while having fun.
 Visiting local places will help show how our world works.

 The Great Outdoors